peterhu/ddr5-shellkit/README.md

 # ddr5-shellkit

-> Read the "identity card" of your DDR5 DIMM — straight from the UEFI shell.
+> Read the ID of your DDR5 DIMM — straight from the UEFI shell.

 Every DDR5 module carries a tiny chip called the **SPD5 Hub** that stores its identity card: who made it, how fast it can run, how much memory it holds. `ddr5-shellkit` is a set of UEFI Shell tools that reads that identity card (and the module's other chips — PMIC, temperature sensor, RCD, data buffer) over SMBus, using **only public JEDEC specifications**.